Convex-Dev/convex-web/src/main/resources/markdown/glossary.md

 * Executable CVM code ("Ops")
 * Some special values used by the CVM, e.g. Blocks

-Values may be processed by code within the CVM, and are the fundamental building blocks for on-chain systems such as smart contracts.
+Values may be processed by code within the CVM, and are the fundamental building blocks for on-lattice systems such as smart contracts.

 ## Wallet